-Generally speaking, across China WeChat is mainly used by urban adults with a relatively stable social network, stable income and relatively high education.
-65 For those people, WeChat represents a closed community that mainly consists of offline network (family, friends and colleagues at work), with little room for online strangers.
-Also, since the urban user's online identity overlaps strongly with their offline identity, real names are widely accepted and applied.
-However, the situation is very different for rural migrants, who constantly feel frustration in their 'floating' offline life.
-They therefore have a stronger desire for higher anonymity online, in order to lose or deny their unsatisfactory social identity offline.
-A survey in the study66 shows that 71 per cent of WeChat users in Shanghai applied real names or easily recognisable nick names or initial letters for their WeChat profiles.
-Eighty-two per cent of them used real portrait photographs (photos of themselves or their children) as WeChat avatars.
-Of the rural migrant users in GoodPath, however, only three per cent show their real names on WeChat, while the rate of real photos is as low as 12 per cent.
+Generally speaking, across China WeChat is mainly used by urban adults with a relatively stable social network, stable income and relatively higher education.
+For those people, WeChat represents a closed community which mainly consists of offline network (family, friends and colleagues), with little room for online strangers.
+Also, since the urban user's online identity is overlaps strongly with their offline identity, real names were widely accepted and applied.
+However, the situation is very different for rural migrants who constantly feel frustration in their offline 'floating' life.
+They therefore have a stronger desire for higher anonymity online, in order to get lost or deny their unsatisfactory social identity offline.
+A survey in the study shows that 71 per cent of WeChat users in Shanghai applied real names or easily recognisable nick names or letter initials for their WeChat profiles.
+82 per cent of them used real portrait photographs (photos of themselves or their children) as WeChat avatars.
+Of the rural migrant users in GoodPath, however, only 3 per cent show their real names on WeChat, while the rate of real photos is as low as 12 per cent.
 Even though we label WeChat as 'low anonymity' in general, therefore, the situation can be very different in different social groups.